 8. JK Gallery & Mountain Shop

-This store has gorgeous candles, books, rugs, photo frames and artwork depicting the alpine region.
+has gorgeous candles, books, rugs, photo frames and artwork depicting the alpine region.
 Many of the items are locally sourced.

 9. The newsagent